 I suspect that many parents will be tempted to hand their children the workbooks and ignore the teacher handbooks, but there are important teaching instructions in the handbooks you should not skip.
 You should review the lesson plans and determine how much of each presentation is useful for each student.

-Supplemental, reproducible worksheets are also included in the teacher handbook with clear indication of lessons to which they correlate.
+Supplemental, reproducible worksheets are also included in the teacher handbook, clearly indicating lessons to which they correlate.
 You can purchase the worksheets as a separate packet if you prefer not to photocopy pages from the teacher handbook.
 Periodic tests are in student workbooks, and answer keys to workbook pages, including tests, are in the teacher handbook.

 AOP’s educational philosophy is also very evident in this program.
 They believe repetition and review are essential until a subject has been mastered to the point where it becomes second nature.
 They view math as both a basic functional skill and a communications skill that develops precision in thinking.
 Within this framework that emphasizes mental discipline, they have done an excellent job of breaking tasks down into manageable increments while also building in methods that address the needs of various learning styles.